Manuelb3nvenuto/intern-interview-manuel/README.md

    - Once you are satisfied with your implementation, submit a Pull Request (PR) to the original repository.
    - Make sure your PR includes a clear description of your approach, any trade-offs you considered, and instructions for running your application.

 4. **Deadline**: You have 1 week from the date of forking this repository to complete and submit your pull request.
+PLEASE share the PR on your OWN repository, not on this one.

 ## Review Process